compasjs/docs/content/features/test-runner.md

 **t.fail(msg?)**

-Signal to the test runne that an implicit assertion failed.
+Signal to the test runner that an implicit assertion failed.
 This is also often used when testing control flow.
 For example in the following example where the function `willThrow` should really throw an error.